brohde/signal-ble-klik-detector/README.md

 ## Installation
 1. Clone repository
+1. `apt-get install libudev-dev`
 1. `npm i`

 ## Usage

 These scripts should be run in parallel (e.g., use two terminal windows).
-If we require multiple "hot spots" to expand the advertise area, we can run just the advertise script (note: this hasn't been tested and might require code updates).
+If we require multiple "hot spots" to expand the advertise area, we can run just the advertise script (Note: this hasn't been tested and might require code updates).

 ### Advertise